pombredanne/rematch-1/docs/index.rst

 Contribute and Get Support
 --------------------------

+Here are a few useful links to help you get in contact, find help and
+participate:

 - Source Code: https://github.com/nirizr/rematch
 - Issue Tracker: https://github.com/nirizr/rematch/issues
 - IRC channel: `ircs://freenode/#rematch <ircs://freenode/#rematch>`_ (or
   `insecure <irc:freenode/#rematch>`_)
 - Gitter Chat: https://gitter.im/rematch/rematch

+In particular, we're having trouble with implementing a stylish web interface for the rematch server, enriching this documentation and the testing framework.
+Engine suggestions (and obviously PRs) are extremely welcome, as well as feature requests.
+We tend to be permissive about approving PRs, but you can always raise an issue or discussion about a feature before implementing it.

 License
 -------